tarbari/defy_layers/README.md

 ![layer_2](./img/l2.png)

 - Symbols layer with F-keys

   - Contains all symbols available in the finnish keymap
     - The point is to never have to use top row numbers for symbols

 - Left side
   - Tab replaced with Alt+F4
   - Capslock is there if it is ever needed
+  - Inner column has movement keys for windows virtual desktops
 - Right side
   - Backspace and delete have ctrl added as a modifier for easier whole word deletion
+  - Inner column has zoom in and out keys

 ---